nawab312/AWS/AWS_IAM/Notes.md

 ![image](https://github.com/user-attachments/assets/6bee1127-9d27-46e4-a0f1-cee42cfb291b)

+**What is "Revoke all active sessions" in IAM Roles?**
+- The "Revoke all active sessions" option in AWS IAM roles is used to immediately invalidate all currently active sessions associated with the selected role.
+This forces users, applications, or EC2 instances using that role to re-authenticate before they can continue accessing AWS resources.
+- Why Use "Revoke all active sessions"?
+  - *Security Reasons* – If you suspect that a role has been compromised or misused.
+  - *Policy Updates* – When making changes to IAM policies, you might want to force immediate enforcement instead of waiting for the default session expiration.
+- How It Works
+  - IAM roles provide temporary security credentials that are valid for a *maximum of 12 hours* (depending on the session duration configured).
+  - When you click "Revoke all active sessions", AWS invalidates all issued temporary credentials.

 ### IAM Policies ###
 IAM policies are documents that define permissions and are written in JSON format.
 They specify what actions are allowed or denied on specific AWS resources.